BobGerman/BobGerman.github.io/recipes/mushroom-gravy.md

 1. In a small sauce pan, melt butter, then add the flour and stir constantly for 1 1/2 min to make a roux
 2. Slowly whisk in the chicken stock, whisking constantly to avoid lumps.
 3. Add the wine and pour off the liquid from the mushrooms; continue to whisk until it thickens uniformly
-4. Add the mushroom mixture and cook for 3-5 min over medium-low heat
+4. Add the pepper, sage, and mushroom mixture and cook for 3-5 min over medium-low heat
 5. To get a darker color, stir in a small amount of gravy master